dlang/dmd/README.md

 DMD source code changes to the D Language Foundation.
 Please send an email to walter@digitalmars.com with the statement:

-"I hereby assign copyright in my contributions to DMD to the D Language Foundation"
+> I hereby assign copyright in my contributions to DMD to the D Language Foundation

 and include your name and date.